 1) Watch our video reviews

 Mat Watson really gets under the skin of a car to show what’s good, what’s not so good, and offers his opinion on whether you should avoid it, consider it, shortlist it or go ahead and buy it.
-Just find the car review you’re interested in to watch the video.
+Just find the car review you’re interested in and watch the video.

 2) Compare cars side by side

 3) See who offers video calls

 When you receive offers from our trusted dealers you will be able to see which offer a ‘Video Calls’ service, and some of these dealers will be able to offer video ‘walkarounds’ of the car you are interested in.
 This is a virtual tour where the dealer will take a live video around the car, and be able to answer any questions you may have – all while you watch from the comfort of your home.

 Will my new car be delayed by coronavirus?

 There is the possibility that new car deliveries will be delayed because of the coronavirus pandemic, including the ongoing microchip shortage.
 If you are concerned about the delivery of your new car, talk to your dealer to get the latest information.
 We have estimates of delivery times – ie how long a new car could take from being ordered to being delivered.
 Click the link below for our guide.